rhobie/PracticeProjects/README.md

 Text
 ---------

-[**Fizz Bang**](/C%23/Text/FizzBang/FizzBang/Program.cs) - Write a program that prints the numbers from 1 to 100.
-But for multiples of three print “Fizz” instead of the number and for the multiples of five print “Bang”.
-For numbers which are multiples of both three and five print “FizzBang”.
+[**Fizz Buzz**](/C%23/Text/FizzBuzz/FizzBuzz/Program.cs) - Write a program that prints the numbers from 1 to 100.
+But for multiples of three print “Fizz” instead of the number and for the multiples of five print “Buzz”.
+For numbers which are multiples of both three and five print “FizzBuzz”.

 [**Reverse a String**](/C%23/Text/ReverseString/ReverseString/Program.cs) - Enter a string and the program will reverse it and print it out.